- Why is Family Medicine important?

 - Gibbs - This fellowship is designed to support 4th year medical students who are applying to residency in Family Medicine and desire to make a meaningful contribution to enhancing primary care through an educational endeavor, research project, or practice innovation.
 This stipend-supported fellowship requires 4 weeks of elective time and the completion and dissemination of a longitudinal project.
 Fellows may develop a new project or enhance their efforts in an on-going project.

 - CEPC - This fellowship is designed to support 4th year medical students who are applying to residency in a Primary Care specialty and are interested in working on a Primary Care Transformation project.
 Fellows will collaborate with the CEPC team to select appropriate projects and mentors.
 This stipend-supported fellowship requires the completion and dissemination of a longitudinal project.

-- Consider a third year track that will offer you opportunities for a longitudinal experience in Family Medicine over 6 months (Model SFGH, LIFE) or 12 months (PISCES, KLIC, or LCE in Family Medicine)
+- Consider third year tracks that will offer you opportunities for a specific longitudinal experience in Family Medicine such as Model SFGH, PISCES or KLIC

 - Meet with faculty advisors in Family Medicine